Josh Provan

-Josh Provan is a retired American soccer defender who played professionally in the USL A-League.
+Josh Provan is an American retired soccer defender who played professionally in the USL A-League.

 Provan graduated from Cudahy High School.
 He attended the University of Wisconsin–Madison where he was a 1996 Third Team All American soccer player.
 In 1997, Provan signed with the Rockford Raptors of the USISL Pro League.
 In 1999, he moved to the Milwaukee Rampage of the USL A-League.
 He played for the Rampage until 2001.